erreubequis/meta-id/BOARDS.md

 To connect an arduino, jumper gnd, tx, rx, and dtr for reset.
 The wifi-link-12-v2 has a 2.2K resistor on rx (serial going from AVR to esp) in order to protect it from 5v signals.

-To program the JeeNode or AVR, having set-up the Wifi through the web pages, run avrdude with an option like "-Pnet:esp-link:23" (you can use an IP address instead of `esp-link`).
+To program the JeeNode or AVR, having set-up the Wifi through the web pages, run avrdude with an option like "-Pnet:meta-id:23" (you can use an IP address instead of `meta-id`).
 My test command line is as follows:
 ```
 /home/arduino/arduino-1.0.5/hardware/tools/avrdude \
   -C /home/arduino/arduino-1.0.5/hardware/tools/avrdude.conf -DV -patmega328p \
-  -Pnet:esp-link:23 -carduino -b115200 -U flash:w:greenhouse.hex:i
+  -Pnet:meta-id:23 -carduino -b115200 -U flash:w:greenhouse.hex:i
 ```
-If you're using "edam's Arduino makefile" then you can simply set `SERIALDEV=net:esp-link:23` in your sketch's Makefile.
+If you're using "edam's Arduino makefile" then you can simply set `SERIALDEV=net:meta-id:23` in your sketch's Makefile.
 You can also use port 2323 which forces programming mode (no real benefit with avrdude, but can enable programming PICs).